 What we mean is that you should avoid adding too many images in one email and also consider the size.
 If the image is too large, it will probably come across as spam – either way, you’re not likely to get the response you need.

 As such, you can test the response of images or videos in your email outreach.
-Try dividing your list and sending something different to see which image works better for the same audience – or whether they work at all.
+Divide your list and A/B test to see which image works better – or if it works at all.

 Call To Action (CTA)